 - SB 6455 allocated more money to get students in teacher prep programs scholarships for high-need teaching positions.
 Test fees for teacher candidates can now be waived, and a central data system is being set up so that districts can see what teachers are out there applying for jobs in Washington.
 When beginning teachers get to schools, there is now money for peer mentor programs to support teacher quality and retention.
 Retired teachers are also now allowed to be re-hired as substitutes, which will help the shortage and assure students continue to learn even if their teacher is not in the building that day.
 And new money is available to train the classified staff who also work with groups of students, so that they have the tools to be a part of the core teaching team.

-For all the 2016 legislative action, see LEV’s education bill tracker here.
+For all the 2017 legislative action, see our education bill tracker.